 - Bring the cream to a simmer in a saucepan and remove from heat.
 Do not boil or the cream may curdle.

-- Add the lemon zest and let sit while preparing the egg yolk mixture.
+Add the lemon zest, cover and let sit while preparing the egg yolk mixture.

-- Beat egg yolks and 1/2 cup sugar in a large bowl for 1 minute.
+Beat egg yolks and 1/2 cup sugar in a large bowl for 1 minute.
 Add the lemon juice and beat another 30 seconds.